HITECHCRIME/HC_SG67_Why/README.md

 -dish out, flip sides
 pull up
 - crib so exposed
- - run protocol routing actives (on routine basis - alternative later on) collective darkness make it into a symbol of a world anew
+ - run protocol routing actives (on routine basis) collective darkness make it into a symbol of a world anew